 Our own staff have been undertaking the Digital Champions training from Starting Point in order to be able to deliver digital skills and help people with online services more effectively and we hope to offer our own training sessions with users of our BSL drop in really soon.
 Community Connectors from our People Helping People team have been working with local groups to bring them into the project by matching them with volunteer Digital Champions.

-If you’re looking for support with digital skills, contact Starting Point on 0161 494 9947 who will be able to let you know what’s available near you.
+If you’re looking for support with digital skills, have a look at the list from Stockport local below, or contact Starting Point on 0161 494 9947 who will be able to let you know what’s available near you.

 If you’re a community group or company who is interested in becoming part of the movement, find out more here https://www.onlinecentresnetwork.org/stockport